One review is coming on top of another as an unexpected blockbuster smashes through the cinemas of the Planet.

 - Look at this successful fashion influencer having thousands of followers.
 Did you know she has to put tons of make up to hide the eye bruises from sleepless nights flying to another island to take a picture with that Gucci bag?

-- Look at this successful trader smashing it in top US investment bank.
+- Look at this successful trader smashing it in the top US investment bank.
 Did you know he spends all his money on coke and prostitutes trying to persuade himself he got it all?

 Joker is not a lonely psycho.
 It is each and every one of us looking deep inside ourselves in the mirror.
 Mirror of Erised has no filters and no beautification.
 It shows your fears, frustrations and desires which you hide behind the curtain of social acceptance and a happy smile.